suvrotica/SuvroTuitionBlog/src/lib/posts/MAFA.md

 <br>
 I'll use long respectable biggish words,<br>
 Respectfully fuck the sorry sciencey ass.<br>
-Euphemisms are good green garden examples of,<br>
+Euphemisms are goodly green examples of,<br>
 Gaslighting without any polluting greasy gas.<br>
 <br>
 Our god's trump card, I, only and surely I,<br>